Coarser Equivalences for Causal Concurrency: Introduction

-Although more relaxed, reads-from equivalence is not as useful as trace equivalence from an algorithmic standpoint.
-For example, one of the most fundamental algorithmic questions in this context is: Given two events $e$ and $e'$ in a run $\rho$, do they always appear in the same order in every member of the equivalence class of $\rho$ or can they be reordered in an equivalent run?
+We give a formal argument for why (the more relaxed) reads-from equivalence is not as useful as trace equivalence from an algorithmic standpoint.
+One of the most fundamental algorithmic questions in this context is: Given two events $e$ and $e'$ in a run $\rho$, do they always appear in the same order in every member of the equivalence class of $\rho$ or can they be reordered in an equivalent run?
 In the former case, we call $e$ and $e'$ {\em causally ordered}, and otherwise {\em causally concurrent}.
-For example, the events $\rd(x)$ from thread $T_1$ and $\wt(x)$ from thread $T_2$ are causally ordered under trace equivalence but are causally concurrent under reads-from equivalence.
+For example, the events $\rd(x)$ from thread $T_1$ and $\wt(x)$ from thread $T_2$ are causally ordered under trace equivalence but causally concurrent under reads-from equivalence.
 On the other hand, $\wt(z)$ event of thread $T_1$ and the $\rd(z)$ event of thread $T_2$ are causally ordered under both equivalence relations.

 For trace equivalence, it is possible to decide if two events are causally ordered or concurrent, using a {\em single pass constant space} algorithm; if the length of the run is assumed to be the size of the input, and other program measures such as the number of threads and the number of shared variables are considered to be constants.
 In \secref{semantic-equivalence}, we prove that if {\em equivalence} is defined as broadly as reads-from equivalence, then this check can no longer be done in {\em constant space} by proving a {\em linear space} lower bound (\thmref{check-order-semantic-linear-space-lower-bound}).
+In particular, we prove this for two closely related variants of this problem: (1) the decision about the ordering of two specific events (as discussed in the example of \figref{intro}), and (2) the decision about the ordering of any two occurrences of a specific (atomic) action (e.g. are any two $\wt(x)$ actions unordered?).
+Both problems are closely related to predictive testing of violations of generic correctness properties for concurrent programs, such as data race freedom \cite{djit1999,Flanagan09,Elmas07,Smaragdakis12,Kini17,Huang14,Pavlogiannis2020}, deadlock freedom~\cite{Kalhauge2018,Tunc2023} and atomicity \cite{Farzan09,Sorrentino10,Farzan2006,Mathur2020}, and have applications in dynamic partial order reduction techniques~\cite{Flanagan2005,Abdulla2019,Kokologiannakis2022} for model checking of concurrent programs.
+In all such contexts, having a monitor whose state space does not depend on the length of the input program run, which may include billions of events, is highly desirable.
+Thus far, the only existing instance of such a monitor has been based on trace equivalence.